gitlabhq/gitlabhq/doc/pages/administration.md

    will be served
 1. Pages use a separate Nginx configuration file which needs to be explicitly added in the server under which GitLab EE runs
+1. Optionally but recommended, you can add some [shared runners](../ci/runners/README.md) so that your users don't have to bring their own.

 Both of these settings are described in detail in the sections below.